 - Damp accumulation – this is a way of describing excess fat cells

-Consequently in Eastern medicine cancer prevention focuses on moving qi and blood, protecting the body from toxicity, clearing damp accumulation and supporting the body’s natural defenses.
+Consequently in Eastern medicine cancer prevention focuses on moving qi and blood, protecting the body from toxicity, clearing damp accumulation, and supporting the body’s natural defenses.

-Western and Eastern medicine may come from a different frame of reference but their findings are very similar and the advice we give is therefore not inconsistent whether you see the world in an Eastern or a Western way (as you know at The Yinova center we do a bit of both).
+Western and Eastern medicine may come from a different frame of reference but their findings are very similar and the advice we give is therefore not inconsistent whether you see the world in an Eastern or a Western way (as you know at Yinova we do a bit of both).

 It can be grouped into the following areas.

 - Support your liver in order to help your body to process estrogen

 - Limit your exposure to external sources of estrogen and environmental toxins

 - Support your general health